 The joint clinical and academic programmes tend to follow a structured pathway, which includes the following levels:

-HEE and the National Institute of Health Research (NIHR) have developed a new scheme, the Integrated Clinical Academic Programme (ICAP), which offers healthcare professionals outside of medicine and dentistry the opportunity to complete a research qualification, whilst maintaining their clinical practice.
+HEE and the National Institute of Health Research (NIHR) have developed a new scheme, the Integrated Clinical Academic Programme (ICA), which offers healthcare professionals outside of medicine and dentistry the opportunity to complete a research qualification, whilst maintaining their clinical practice.
 This replaces the previous Clinical Academic Training Programme and Healthcare Science Research Fellowship Programme, and follows the pathway described above.

 Potentially, healthcare professionals can start their academic research training directly after registration although it is more likely that this will happen after some clinical experience.
 There are also new opportunities to undertake internships that help staff prepare for working in a research environment.